Shirley Brooks: Life

 Brooks was in his earlier days a contributor to many of the best periodicals.
 He was a leader writer on the Illustrated London News, to which journal at a later period he furnished a weekly article under the name of Nothing in the Papers.
 He conducted the Literary Gazette 1858–9, and edited Home News after the death of Robert Bell in 1867.
 To a volume edited by Albert Smith in 1849, called Gavarni in London, he furnished three sketches — The Opera, The Coulisse, and The Foreign Gentleman; and in companionship with Angus B. Reach he published A Story with a Vengeance in 1852.
 At thirty-eight years of age he began to assert his claim to consideration as a popular novelist by writing Aspen Court: a Story of our own Time.
 He then allowed five years to elapse before he made his second venture as a novelist.
 He did so as the author of a twelve-installment serial fiction, the Gordian Knot, from January 1858; but this work, illustrated by John Tenniel, remained unfinished for upwards of two years.

 Brooks's important connection with Punch began in 1851.
 He made use of the name Epicurus Rotundus as the signature to his articles.
 For the rest of his life he was a contributor to the columns of the periodical, and in 1870 he succeeded Mark Lemon as editor.
 One of his best known series of articles was The Essence of Parliament, a style of writing for which he was peculiarly fitted by his previous training in connection with the Morning Chronicle.

 On 14 March 1872 Brooks was elected a fellow of the Society of Antiquaries.

 In January, 1874 he was a founder member of the Cremation Society of Great Britain, set up to campaign for the legalisation of cremation, but within a few weeks he had died.

 Death found him in the midst of his books and papers working cheerfully amongst his family.
 Two articles, Election Epigrams and The Situation, were written on his death-bed, and before they were published he was dead.
 He died at 6 Kent Terrace, Regent's Park, London, on 23 February 1874, and was buried in Kensal Green Cemetery on the 28th.

 He married Emily Margaret, daughter of Dr. William Walkinshaw of Naparima, Trinidad.
 She was granted a civil list pension of £100 on 19 June 1876, and died on 14 May 1880.
 Their son, Reginald Shirley Brooks, was also a journalist.

+Brooks had a brother, Henry A. Brooks (c.
+20 May 1826 – 25 May 1867), editor and part-proprietor of the Albury Banner and Wodonga Express, a newspaper in Albury, New South Wales.